-• To change the link name of an existing NI link configuration, specify the link name and a new name, then press the [Rename] function key.
-The previously configured name is replaced, and the screen displays the new name in a display field under the label Configured Network Links.

-• To delete an existing link configuration, specify the link name, then press the [Delete] function key.
-Press the [Delete] function key again to confirm the deletion.
-The previously configured name is deleted and is no longer displayed under the label Configured Network Links.

-Fields Link name Enter the link name from the link configuration of a gateway half; this enables the network transport to associate the correct link with the gateway half network interface.
+vork Interface Configuration Screens work Interface Link the link na key.
+The pi the link name of an existing NI link configuration, specify ome and a new name, then press the [Rename] function reviously configured name is replaced, and the screen ne new name in a display field under the label Configured inks. press the [ to confirm In existing link configuration, specify the link name, then Delete] function key.
+Press the [Delete] function key again the deletion.
+The previously configured name is deleted onger displayed under the label Configured Network Fields Link name Enter the link name from the link configuration of a gateway half; this enables the network transport to associate the correct link with the gateway half network interface.
 The name can contain as many as eight alphanumeric characters, and the first character must be alphabetic.
 The link name is used by the network transport when establishing connections and must match the link name configured for the link configuration of a gateway half.
 Note that only one gateway-half NI may be configured per network.
-Related Screen:

-• LINK

-The link name configured in the NETXPORT.NI.
-NIname .LINK. linkname screen must be the same as a link name of type LAP-B configured in the LINK screen. Туре Enter DD for a direct dial link, or DC if the link is direct connect (leased line, private line, or other non-switched link).
+Related Screen: • LINK The link name configured in the NETXPORT.NI.NIname.LINK.linkname screen must be the same as a link name of type LAP-B configured in the LINK screen. Туре Enter DD for a direct dial link, or DC if the link is direct connect (leased line, private line, or other non-switched link).
 New name (Required only when renaming an existing gateway link.)
 Enter a link name.
 This new link name is used in place of the current link name for an existing link configuration.
 The name can contain as many as eight alphanumeric characters, and the first character must be alphabetic.